I have no Splunk yet at all!

 Two common scenarios

 Splunk Cloud has a 14 day trial you can sign up for.
 Our app’s trial will work fine on that.
-You can find out more on Splunk’s Cloud Platform Trial page.
-While Splunk cloud gets you out of *some* of the heavy lifting, you’ll still need a local forwarder, SFTP server, and various other items to make this all work.
+You can find out more on Splunk’s Cloud Platform Trial [Splunk] page.
+While Splunk cloud gets you out of *some* of the heavy lifting, you’ll still need a local host that will run an SFTP server and a Splunk forwarder.

 If you have the wherewithal to get Splunk up and running, but need some general advice on cloud vs. on-prem or specific advice for your environment, feel free to email us at email@example.com and we can set up a time where we can talk about what sort of infrastructure you have and how best you might proceed.